eregs/eregs.github.io/_pages/features.md

 Many regulation paragraphs have official interpretations that have traditionally been displayed at the end of the regulation, forcing readers to swap back and forth between the regulation content and interpretation at the end. eRegulations parses the interpretations for each paragraph, and displays them right under the paragraph/section being interpreted.

 - #### Definitions
-We highlight words that have been defined in the regulation, and the user can click on the word and see it's definition without scrolling to the part of the regulation that defines that word.
+We highlight words that have been defined in the regulation, and the user can click on the word and see its definition without scrolling to the part of the regulation that defines that word.

 - #### Internal citations
 The parser parses out all internal citations in the regulation, and we display them as clickable links allowing easy navigation within a regulation.